Lazybilla/family-tree/README.md

 Lets say PersonA has 2 kids and PersonB has 2 kids
 So if they marry each other Both of them have 4 kids

+If you add personA as father of personB
+Then count sons or daughter of personA you would get 0 because the gender of child isn't explicit

 Apart from this Everything is pretty straight forward

 Male can have multiple wives and vice versa (This wasn't clear for me However)